“Is the Duke home, Sherman?” I asked our butler.

 John folded himself down on the opposite side of the couch and turned to me.
 This close to the fire, his skin was burnished in shades of red and gold.
 “He elected to spend the night in his own apartments.
 We thought it best he be seen coming and going from them, to lessen the spread of tales.”

 “Do you truly think it matters at this point?”
 I asked.
 “That it will stop our harassers?
-Or stop our peers who want us pulled down?”
+Or stop the peers who want us pulled down?”

 “Yes, I would like a glass of scotch,” McNaught drawled from somewhere behind us.
 “Thank you so much for offering, John.”